AoDev/bard-router/README.md

 export default routes
 ```

+The routes request "path" is strictly reserved to display the right view, in other words: navigate the app shell, while any dynamic content, usually coming from a web API, will use the request params to display the corresponding data.

+Eg: there is no route like: `/private/thing/:thingID/edit` but rather `/private/thing/edit?thingID=x`.

 #### Hooks available

 - `beforeEnter`: called before entering route UI transition
 - `afterEnter`: called after entering route UI transition
 - `beforeLeave`: called before leaving route UI transition
 - `afterLeave`: called after leaving route UI transition
-- `onTheWay`: meant to process the navigation request before any hook.
+- `onTheWay`: meant to process the navigation request before any hook

 ### The `onTheWay` hook

 Is specifically meant to alter navigation requests.
 So you can see it as some kind of interceptor and **it must always return a navigation request**.

 The typical use case is for handling **redirection**.